CrookedHexagon/scratchextractor/README.md

 # scratchextractor
-Upload scratchex.sb3 to turbowarp and run
+Upload scratchex 2.sb3 to turbowarp and run